-- (b) Because performance for fiscal year 2017 has not yet been determined as of the date of this filing, no amount has been included for fiscal year 2017.
-For fiscal year 2016, the amount in this column represents the annual incentive compensation for fiscal year 2016, which was paid in fiscal year 2017.
-For fiscal year 2015, the amount in this column represents the annual incentive compensation for fiscal year 2015, which was paid in fiscal year 2016. - (c) See the All Other Compensation Table below for a description of compensation included in this column. - (d) Information is not reported for Mr. Wyshner for fiscal years 2015 and 2016 because he joined Wyndham Worldwide in fiscal year 2017.
-Amount shown as base salary for 2017 reflects the amount paid since Mr. Wyshner's commencement of employment on August 2, 2017. - (e) Mr. Barber received a transaction bonus in fiscal year 2017 for services rendered in connection with the spin-off.
+For 2017, the amount in this column represents the annual incentive compensation for 2017, which was paid in 2018.
+For 2016, the amount in this column represents the annual incentive compensation for 2016, which was paid in 2017.
+For 2015, the amount in this column represents the annual incentive compensation for 2015, which was paid in 2017. (b)

+See the All Other Compensation Table below for a description of compensation included in this column.
+Information is not reported for Mr. Wyshner for 2015 and 2016 because he joined Wyndham Worldwide in 2017.
+Mr. Barber received a transaction bonus in 2017 for services rendered in connection with the spin-off. (d)

+(e)